Daisy logo

 Pros

-The initial franchise fee low range is $0, well below typical for Home & Commercial Services (bottom 5%), leaving you with more cash on hand for build-out and early operating costs.
+The initial franchise fee is $0, well below what's common in Home & Commercial Services, leaving you with materially more cash on hand for build-out and early operating expenses.

-Zero disclosed lawsuits, zero franchisee-initiated judgments or settlements, zero government penalties, and zero franchisor-initiated enforcement (all bottom 5%) give the system a clean legal and regulatory profile that reduces legal risk and distraction for operators.
+Zero disclosed lawsuits, zero franchisee-initiated judgments/settlements, zero government penalties, and zero franchisor-initiated enforcement actions is unusually clean for the sector, indicating low legal and regulatory friction for operators.

 Cons